1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

-“The events of 1963 in any case demonstrated that the mo¬
-nopoly of Michurinist biology was on the wav out.”
-(Medvedev and Lerner, p.
-210)

 “But the style chosen by Ol’shansky for his article was not
 suitable for the 1963 environment.
 The Soviet scientific com¬